danielabar/meblog/src/markdown/migrating-from-rails-secrets-to-credentials.md

 **Benefits:**

 Switching to an environment variable for managing `SECRET_KEY_BASE` simplifies and standardizes secret management across all environments.
-This consistency ensures future developers don’t waste time deciphering why some secrets are managed in a yaml file and some with environment variables.
+This consistency ensures future developers don’t spend time deciphering why some secrets are managed in a yaml file and some with environment variables.
 This also aligns with standard practices for managing environment variables securely in deployment pipelines.

 ## Solution B: Convert Secrets to Credentials